About Chickasaw County

 Mississippi does not currently offer online voter registration; residents must register in person at the Circuit Clerk's office, by mail using a downloadable application from the Mississippi Secretary of State's website at www.sos.ms.gov, or at designated voter registration locations.
 The registration deadline in Mississippi is 30 days before any election.
 Applicants must be U.S.

-citizens, Mississippi residents, at least 18 years old by the election date, and not disenfranchised by certain felony convictions or court-declared mental incompetence.
+Citizens, Mississippi residents, at least 18 years old by the election date, and not disenfranchised by certain felony convictions or court-declared mental incompetence.
 Voters can verify their registration status and find polling place assignments by contacting the Circuit Clerk or checking the Mississippi Secretary of State's voter information portal.
 Chickasaw County maintains multiple polling locations across its precincts in Houston, Okolona, Houlka, and rural areas.

 Polls are open from 7:00 AM to 7:00 PM on election days.
 Public election records include voter registration rolls (available for inspection with personal information redacted for privacy), campaign finance reports filed by candidates and political committees (available through the Mississippi Secretary of State), candidate qualifying documents, and precinct-level election results.
-The Circuit Clerk posts unofficial results on election night, with official canvass results certified by the county Election Commission.
+The Circuit Clerk posts unofficial results on election night, with official canvass results certified by Chickasaw County Election Commission.

 Voter turnout in Chickasaw County for the November 2024 general election was moderate, consistent with typical rural Mississippi turnout patterns of approximately 55-65 percent of registered voters in presidential election years and lower in off-year elections.
 The next major election is November 3, 2026, featuring U.S. House of Representatives races for Mississippi's congressional districts, potential U.S.

 Senate races if regularly scheduled, and various state legislative seats.
 Mississippi holds state elections for Governor, Lieutenant Governor, and other constitutional offices in odd-numbered years following presidential elections.
-Absentee voting in Mississippi requires voters to meet specific qualifications including age 65 or older, temporary or permanent physical disability, employment requirements preventing polling place voting, required absence from the county on election day, or parent with minor children during polling hours.
+Absentee voting in Mississippi requires voters to meet specific qualifications including age 65 or older, temporary or permanent physical disability, employment requirements preventing polling place voting, required absence from Chickasaw County on election day, or parent with minor children during polling hours.

 Absentee ballot applications must be submitted to the Circuit Clerk's office, with different deadlines for mail-in versus in-person absentee voting.
 Mississippi does not offer universal no-excuse absentee voting.
-Election records transparency in Mississippi is governed by the Mississippi Public Records Act and specific election statutes, allowing citizens to request and inspect most election-related documents with limited exceptions for voter privacy.
+Election records transparency in Mississippi is governed by the Mississippi Public Records Act and specific election statutes, allowing citizens to request and inspect most election related documents with limited exceptions for voter privacy.

 Economy & Demographics

 Chickasaw County's economy has traditionally centered on agriculture, with row crops including soybeans, corn, cotton, and hay comprising significant agricultural output, along with poultry production and timber harvesting.
-The forestry sector remains important, with large tracts of pine plantations supporting Mississippi's robust timber industry.
+The forestry sector remains important, with large tracts of pine plantations supporting Mississippi's strong timber industry.
 Manufacturing has grown as an economic diversifier, with several industrial facilities operating in or near Okolona and Houston.

 - The Natchez Trace Parkway provides modest tourism-related economic activity through visitors accessing historical sites and recreational opportunities.